Mr-Zanzibar/Fake-BTC/README.md

 - if you get this error try clicking on install.bat

-- or install everything manually with the pip
+- or install everything manually with the pip.